-More than three years after the end of the recession, unemployment rates for Oregon's rural counties remain stubbornly high.
-The non-metro unemployment rate was 10.3 percent in September 2012, 2.8 percentage points above the Portland area unemployment rate of 7.5 percent and 2.0 percentage points higher than the other combined metro areas' unemployment rate of 9.3 percent.
+More than four years after the end of the recession, unemployment rates for Oregon's rural counties remain significantly higher than pre-recession levels.
+The non-metro unemployment rate was 8.5 percent in March 2014, 2.3 percentage points above the Portland area rate of 6.2 percent and 1.2 percentage points higher than the other combined metro areas' rate of 7.3 percent.

-The disparity between non-metro and metro employment growth rates continued to grow during the next decade.
+The disparity between non-metro and metro employment growth rates continued to grow during the 2000s.
 Non-metro counties' employment grew 24 percent, adding 61,000 jobs from 2000 through their pre-recession peak in 2007.
-Job growth was much faster in Oregon's metro areas during that period.
 The Portland area gained 305,000 jobs (42%) over the period, and employment in Oregon's other combined metro areas increased by 155,000 jobs (45%).

 The challenge of slower job growth in Oregon's rural areas isn't likely to end soon.
-In fact, employment projections for the 10-year period between 2010 and 2020 show generally slower growth for rural regions than for metropolitan regions (Table 1).
-Each of the six workforce regions with the fastest projected employment growth include a metro area, while the five regions with the slowest projected rates of employment growth are comprised entirely of non-metro counties.
+In fact, employment projections for the 10-year period between 2012 and 2022 show generally slower growth for rural areas than for metropolitan areas (Table 1).
+Each of the six workforce areas with the fastest projected employment growth include a metro area, while the five areas with the slowest projected rates of employment growth are comprised entirely of non-metro counties.

 Between 2000 and 2010, the number of young Oregonians between the ages of 15 and 24 grew 8 percent statewide.
 At the same time, the number of people in that age group actually declined in 14 Oregon counties, all of which were rural.
 Two rural counties experienced the greatest declines: Grant County lost 22 percent of its young people and Wallowa County lost 21 percent.
 The decline also reached double digits in Sherman (17%), Wheeler (16%), Gilliam (16%), and Crook (12%) counties.
 Fewer job opportunities explain part of this shift, but the aging population of rural areas also leaves fewer families with children in that age group.

 The older population of rural counties means their workforces are also older.
-Statewide, 22 percent of workers in Oregon were 55 years old or older in 2011.
-In 14 of Oregon's 25 non-metropolitan counties, at least 25 percent were 55 or older (Table 2).
-The oldest example is Wheeler County, where one in three workers is at least 55.
+Statewide, 22 percent of workers in Oregon were at least 55 years old in 2012.
+In 18 of Oregon's 25 non-metropolitan counties, at least 25 percent were 55 or older (Table 2).
+The oldest example is Wheeler County, where more than one out of three workers is at least 55.

 Although people are working far longer than they have in previous generations, it's probably safe to assume that most workers would like to retire eventually.
 It could be a challenge to keep the same level of economic activity going unless rural counties can attract new workers.